openflexo-team/openflexo-http/src/site/GettingStarted.md

 OpenFlexo federation server provides HTTP/REST and WebSocket access to federated models.
 This page explains how to build, access and customize your own server to allow its deployment.

+**Important**: To run and build an OpenFlexo application a Java 8 virtual machine is required.

 ## Build the server

 The OpenFlexo server as all OpenFlexo components doesn't do much own it's own, it's with connectors and resources that it reaches its full potential.
 The first thing to do it to package the server with the needed connectors and resource centers.